Waikiki suburb profile

 Waikiki property market performance

-Sales activity has been robust, with 53 houses and 3 units sold in the past 12 months.
-Houses are selling rapidly, with a median of just 7 days on the market, compared to 12 days for units, highlighting a brisk pace in the housing sector.
+Sales activity for houses has been strong, with 60 houses sold over the past 12 months.
+Houses are selling quickly, with a median of just 26 days on the market, indicating high demand in the area.

-The rental market in Waikiki has also seen notable changes, with house rents increasing by 7.4% and unit rents surging by 16% over the last 12 months, reflecting heightened demand for rental properties in the area.
+The rental market for houses in Waikiki has also seen significant growth, with average rent increasing by 9.1% over the last 12 months, reaching $600.
+This suggests a strong rental demand for houses in the suburb.

 Waikiki demographics